mund/Trellopy/docs/_build/html/_sources/modules.txt

 trellopy.py
 -----------
+The controller object is the main interface to the entire package.
+Use this to make new boards, get boards, add new members, show all boards, and to show all members.

+Start by importing the python package:

+>>> import trellopy

+Get an instance of the controller like so:

+>>> controller = trellopy.Controller()

 .. autoclass:: trellopy.trellopy.Controller
   :members:
   :special-members: __init__

 boards.py
 ---------
+When initialized, a simple dict is saved to the database.

 .. autoclass:: trellopy.boards.Board
   :members:
   :special-members: __init__

+A List class is represented as follows in the database.

 .. autoclass:: trellopy.boards.BoardList
   :members:
   :special-members: __init__

+This is implemented as a simple dict.
+The property "name" must exist, as all cards must have a name.

 .. autoclass:: trellopy.boards.BoardListCard
   :members:
   :special-members: __init__